 These products can be used at any point during pregnancy and don't pose a risk of birth defects or other pregnancy complications.
 For best results, choose a seven-day formula.
-Home remedies or natural treatments generally aren't recommended.
+Oral medication isn't recommended if you're pregnant.

-Some commonly prescribed antifungals (such as fluconazole) should be avoided, especially during the first trimester.
+Some commonly prescribed antifungals — such as fluconazole (Diflucan) — should be avoided, especially during the first trimester.
 If you see a doctor about your yeast infection and are very early in your pregnancy, make sure to tell the doctor that you think you're pregnant.